You want housecleaning chores to be shared by everyone in the family.

-While one goal of housekeeping with kids is to help you take a load off, the more important goal is to teach your children the life skills they'll need t run a clean, organized, efficient home someday on their own.
+While one goal of housecleaning with kids is to help you take a load off, the more important goal is to teach your children the life skills they'll need to run an organized, efficient home someday on their own.

 You might not even get the room totally buffed on the first attempt.
 Then again, the goal here is to make kids feel good about what they did.
 Make the job small enough to do well.

 Whenever possible, set up your housecleaning with kids in mind.
 Stash a stool in the laundry room so even your littlest family member can help load the washer.